1 Corinthians 10:1-11:1 Comments by Stephen Ricker

 * 1 Corinthians 10:7 "Do not be idolaters, as some of them were; as it is written: "The people sat down to eat and drink and got up to indulge in pagan revelry."

-* Exodus 32:5-6 "When Aaron saw this, he built an altar in front of the calf and announced, "Tomorrow there will be a festival to the LORD."
+* Paul quoted Exodus 32:5-6 which says, "When Aaron saw this, he built an altar in front of the calf and announced, "Tomorrow there will be a festival to the LORD."
 So the next day the people rose early and sacrificed burnt offerings and presented fellowship offerings.
 Afterward they sat down to eat and drink and got up to indulge in revelry."

 >How is sexual immorality wrong in all ages?
 (8)